The MYT (Online) ・In Session – January 1 – December 10, 2022

 ☛ Artist / Educator Reduced Tuition

-Do you want to study yoga, meditation and spiritual life?
+Study yoga, meditation and spiritual life!
 Learn how you can cultivate and utilize it, both on and off the mat and zafu.
 Whether to deepen and refine your own practice, or if you want to teach and share, the MYT is open to all.

 The Multidisciplinary Yoga Training is for you to learn and apply theories and techniques found in yoga & sitting meditation (sadhanas).
 This knowledge, and how it relates to modern life, is yours to develop.
 You can use curiosity, creativity and critical thinking to cultivate your mind, body & spirit (yoga practice).
 You can gain ‘know how’ through direct experience.
 This includes your relationship to your ‘self,’ others, community and the environment.
 You can apply these arts & sciences with group support to refine your voice + personal style.